BenjaminSchaar/barlow_track/barlow_track/barlow_project_template/README.md

 To start, you need:
 1. A working conda environment
-2. To clone this repository (or copy this project folder from another location)
+2. To clone this repository
 3. A dataset in the Neurodata Without Borders file format 3b.
 Alternate file format: wbfm folder structure (recommended for now)